BleepSound/ms20-vcf-double/README.md

 [See bom](documentation/bom/MS20-VCF_V1.4--iBoM.html)

+You have a bom in excel format available in the bom folder.

 ## Build Informations

 Uses an SMD LM13700 because the DIP ones are not produced anymore, hence more expensive.